 How do I write a Burns Speech?

 The most Scottish thing about us is that we lost a bet at age 16 and dyed our hair ginger.
-So, we were worried when we were asked to give a speech at a Burn’s Night and, like a 12-year-old writing a book report or Brexit voter, went to the internet to do some research.
+So, we were worried when we were asked to give a speech at a Burn’s Night and, like a 12-year-old writing a book report, went to the internet to do some research.
 Surprisingly, there isn’t much advice out there for how to write a Burn’s Supper speech.
-There a lot of unwritten rules for Burn’s Night and not having any guidance makes the whole thing more daunting than eating sheep's plunk stuffed into its own stomach.
+There are a lot of unwritten rules for Burn’s Night and not having any guidance makes the whole thing more daunting than eating sheep's plunk stuffed into its own stomach.

 We realise that this blog is not strictly whisky related, but we thought it was a social service.
 Also, there is a lot of whisky imbibed at a Burn’s Night.
 A lot.
 Hope you don’t mind indulging us.

 First off, you should know that while there are conventions, traditions, and a fairly rigid running order, you can pretty much say whatever you want in the speeches.
 It’s like a meeting of the Irish Parliament.
 In the spirit of Burns himself, creativity and originality reign supreme.
 Here’s a rough running order of the night:

 - The Chairman’s welcome: The host welcomes the guests.

 - The Selkirk Grace: a four-line prayer, written by Burns, that’s said before the food arrives.
 It’s usually printed in English but recited in Scots.

 - Piping in of the Haggis: This involves the bagpipes, an instrument designed to sound like a cat being run by a lawnmower.